Why We Need the Lightning Network?

 3ddhrrxpehyhj4c9fwj3cfr5mvyxcyaaq98fw39jketl89cq0j9hy2

-Before recommending a wallet, it is important to note that the Lightning Network is still early in its development.
+Before choosing a wallet, it is important to note that the Lightning Network is a developing product.
 Be sure to use it only for small amounts that you are comfortable potentially losing.
 This is especially true while you are first learning to use the Lightning Network.